Space History News

 Registered: Aug 2007

-The Lunar Rover episode was a really good one IMHO.
+The Lunar Rover episode was a really good one.
 Seeing that little model built to demonstrate the concept (complete with a GI Joe in a Mercury suit onboard) made me smile.

-The icing on the cake though was seeing all of the footage Ed Fendell got of Apollo 17's LM Challenger lifting off from the surface of the Moon.
-Everybody shows the ascent, but I had no idea the camera also caught the pitchover manuever as well.
-THAT was dang cool!
+The icing on the cake though was seeing all of the footage Ed Fendell got of Apollo 17's lunar module Challenger lifting off from the surface of the Moon.
+Everybody shows the ascent, but I had no idea the camera also caught the pitchover maneuver as well.
+That was dang cool!

 mercsim